A New Data Integration Framework for Covid-19 Social Media Information: Methodology

-\subsubsection{Number of positive cases (\texttt{Cases})}
+\item \textbf{Number of positive cases (\texttt{Cases})}

 We fitted the \texttt{Cases} marginal with an ARIMA-GARCH model with Student's t innovations.
-This model combines the features of the autoregressive integrated moving average (ARIMA) model with the generalized autoregressive conditional heteroskedastic (GARCH) model, allowing us to capture time series volatility over time (for more information see, for example \cite{hyndman2018forecasting}).
+This model combines the features of the autoregressive integrated moving average (ARIMA) model with the generalized autoregressive conditional heteroskedastic (GARCH) model, allowing us to capture time series volatility over time \cite{hyndman2018forecasting}.
 The GARCH model is typically denoted as GARCH($p$, $q$), with parameters $p$ and $q$, where $p$ is the number of lag residuals errors and $q$ is the number of lag variances.
-The ARIMA($p$, $d$, $q$)-GARCH($p$, $q$) model can be expressed as:

-where the first line is the ARIMA part of the model, while the second line is the GARCH part of the model.
-Also, $y_t =(1-B)^d x_t$, $x_t$ are the original data values, $B$ is the backshift operator, $a$ is a constant, $\phi_i$ are the autoregressive parameters, $\theta_i$ are the moving average parameters; $\alpha_i$ and $\beta_i$ are the parameters of the GARCH part of the model, and $\varepsilon_t$ follows a Student's t distribution.

-\subsubsection{Number of deaths (\texttt{Deaths})}
+\item \textbf{Number of deaths (\texttt{Deaths})}

 The best model for the \texttt{Deaths} marginal was the SHASHo model, whose acronym stands for Original Sinh-Arcsinh distribution.
-This model is very similar to the SHASHo2, represented in Eq.\eqref{eq:SHASHo2}.
-The pdf of the SHASHo model is
+This model is very similar to the SHASHo2.
+As for the other marginals fitted with GAMLSS-type models, we assumed that the parameter $\mu$ of the SHASHo depends on time.